halvorot/Deep-RL-Collision-Avoidance-TTK4550-Fordypningsoppgave/readme.md

 # gym-auv

-Python simulation framework for Collision Avoidance for Unmanned Surface Vehicle using Deep Reinforcement Learning An explanation of the software structure can be found in Eivind Meyers repository [gym-auv](https://github.com/EivMeyer)
+Python simulation framework for Collision Avoidance for Unmanned Surface Vehicle using Deep Reinforcement Learning.

+An explanation of the software structure can be found in Eivind Meyers repository [gym-auv](https://github.com/EivMeyer)

 ## Getting Started